-- On the other hand, religions are not only spaces of intellectual realisation; they are also transmitted via senses through e.g. rituals or specific design, material or aesthetics.
+- On the other hand, religions are not only spaces of intellectual realisation; they are also transmitted via the senses through e.g. rituals or specific designs, materials or aesthetics.

-Therefore, the theoretical specialisations at the Institute for Religious Studies are based on theories regarding individual religiousness and the dynamics of rituals, on ‘two-tier religious studies’, transculturalism as well as on new paradigms and approaches of the so-called “material religion” (religious aesthetics) and marketing/branding theories (religious economics).
+Therefore, the theoretical specialisations at the Institute for Religious Studies are based on theories regarding individual religiousness and the dynamics of rituals, on ‘two-tier Religious Studies’, transculturalism as well as on new paradigms and approaches of the so-called “material religion” and marketing/branding theories.

 - public religious consulting institutions